Location Pasadena Public Library, Central Branch

 Events at Pasadena Public Library, Central Branch

-Free films screen at 1 p.m.
+Free films start at 1 p.m.
 Wednesdays.
-Wednesday’s film is “Fantastic Mr. Fox.”
-Huntington Hospital nurses conduct free health screenings for blood pressure and blood sugar and offer referrals and health education from 2:30 to 4:30 p.m.
+September films feature famous movie couples.
+Wednesday’s film is “Naughty Marietta.”
+Huntington Hospital nurses offer free health screenings for blood pressure and blood sugar and offer referrals and health education from 2:30 to 4:30 p.m.